 Subjects will remain outpatients throughout the study.
 Investigational product will be administered at the investigational site for Dosing Visits 1, 8, 16, 24, and 28 during both treatment periods.
 Other doses may be administered by qualified blinded personnel at the investigational site or at the subject's home or other agreed upon location.
 During Treatment Period 2, after having received appropriate training, subjects will be allowed to self-administer the investigational product with direct supervision by the study site personnel or a qualified home health professional.
+Alternatively, a parent/legal guardian/caregiver will be allowed to administer the investigational product to an adolescent subject, after having received appropriate training and under the supervision of study site personnel or a qualified home health professional.

 Throughout the study, an electronic subject diary will be used to record specific information regarding the subject's symptoms of HAE.
 This will include signs and symptoms of angioedema attacks, triggers for angioedema attacks, location (including whether mucosal or non-mucosal), medications used for acute treatment of angioedema attacks, elective procedures, and interruptions in activities of daily living due to an angioedema attack.
 Additionally, quality of life questionnaires and surveys on SC administration of the investigational product will be also subject evaluated.
+Note: For adolescent subjects, a parent/legal guardian/caregiver is allowed to assist the subject in completing the electronic subject diary, including the quality of life questionnaires.